 Recognise the behaviour that’s playing out.

 Ask yourself what’s going on.
 Focus on your body for clues (clenched fists, a tight throat, a rise in body temperature, sweating palms, a ‘knotted’ stomach etc) or a feeling of shame or regret.

 Sit and allow your inner wisdom to arise.

 Be compassionate towards yourself, as we are all human.

-By giving yourself time to sit and meditate, you can make little changes, one insight at a time.
+Stop going round in circles by giving yourself time to sit and meditate.
+You can make little changes, one insight at a time.

 Do share this post if you’ve found it helpful in any way.